rtfeng/rtfeng.github.io/_pages/publications.md

 ### 2019
   * **Ruitao Feng**, Sen Chen, Xiaofei Xie, Lei Ma, Guozhu Meng, Yang Liu, and Shang-Wei Lin. **MobiDroid: A Performance-Sensitive Malware Detection System on Mobile Platform.** In _Proceedings of the 24th International Conference on Engineering of Complex Computer Systems_.
-  * **Ruitao Feng**, Yang Liu, and Shang-Wei Lin. **A Performance-Sensitive Malware Detection System on Mobile Platform.** In _Proceedings of the 21st International Conference on FormalEngineering Methods_.
+  * **Ruitao Feng**, Yang Liu, and Shang-Wei Lin. **A Performance-Sensitive Malware Detection System on Mobile Platform.** In _Proceedings of the 21st International Conference on Formal Engineering Methods_.
   * **Ruitao Feng**, Guozhu Meng, Xiaofei Xie, TingSu, Yang Liu, and Shang-Wei Lin. **Learning Performance Optimization from Code Changesfor Android Apps.** In _Proceedings of the 12th International Conference on Software Testing, Verification and Validation Workshops_.

 ### 2018